chetansinghsajwan/notes/internet-protocol/classful-addressing-notes.md

 - Class E addresses have starting bit `1111`.
 	- For future use.

-For class A, B and C, all host bits
+For class A, B and C, all host bits set to 0 is used to represent network address.
+And similarly all host bits set to 1 represent mulitcast address for that network.

+---

+- Introduced in 1981.
+- Replaced by CIDR in 1993.